danywalls/edgar-accordion/README.md

 npm install
 ```

-I'm using [Parcel](https://parceljs.org) as bundler, it allow hotreload and easy way to compiles es6 and sass files:
+I'm using [Parcel](https://parceljs.org) as bundler, it allows hotreload and an easy way to compile es6 and sass files:

 The support for *async* and *await* is required .babelrc "@babel/plugin-transform-runtime".